Final Four bound: No. 11 Loyola beats Kansas State 78-62 - Philly

 After three close calls, this one was downright easy.

-"We believed that we could do something like this - do something really special- because we knew we had such good chemistry and we've got such a good group," Richardson said.
+"We believed that we could do something like this - do something really special- because we knew we had such good chemistry and we've got such a good group," said Richardson, who was named MVP of the regional.
 "Everyone would say we were crazy.
 If we said this was going to happen, people would call us crazy, but you've just got to believe."

-Loyola continued to be inspired by its 98-year-old team chaplain, Sister Jean Dolores-Schmidt, who led a prayer in the locker room before the game, then was pushed onto the court in her wheelchair to join the celebration when it was done.
+No one believes more than their 98-year-old team chaplain, Sister Jean Dolores Schmidt , who led a prayer in the locker room before the game.
+Later, she was pushed onto the court in her wheelchair to join the celebration when it was done.

-Sister Jean donned a Final Four cap and flashed a big smile.
-When asked how she was feeling, she gave a thumbs-up that said it all.
+Sister Jean donned a Final Four cap - she even turned it around backward, just to show she's hip to the kids - and gave a gleeful thumbs-up.

+"I'm going to San Antonio," she said.
+"That's going to be great."

-Joining the celebration were several members of the Ramblers' 1963 national championship team, which played one of the most socially significant games in college basketball history on its way to the title.
+Also joining the celebration were several players from the Ramblers' 1963 national championship team , which played one of the most socially significant games in college basketball history on its way to the title.
 It was known as the "Game of Change," matching the Ramblers and their mostly black roster against an all-white Mississippi State team at the height of the civil rights movement, setting up an even more noteworthy contest three years later.
 Texas Western, with five African-American starters, defeated Kentucky in the national championship game.

 Les Hunter, a member of that '63 team, said these Ramblers are capable of bringing home another title.